opensearch-project/dashboards-anywhere/docs/playground/PLAYGROUND_DESIGN.md

 To meet our goal of an accessible, scaleable application, the application will leverage the speedy, open-source container orchestrator Kubernetes and Amazon Web Service's Elastic Kubernetes Service to enable fast, reliable delivery of OS/OSD to our customers.
+Note that the scope of this project only requires a read-only user that can access the site and this project is only an initial phase as part of a long-term project.
+Details will be provided in a Playgrounds (long term) issue.

 # Who is Affected